Records Management Frequently Asked Questions

 Not necessarily.
 Unless otherwise specified, the College Archives provides open and equitable access to all researchers, in line with the College’s overall commitment to transparency and accountability as well as archivists’ professional values.
 However, the College Archives is also sensitive to special considerations, such as privacy concerns.
 There are currently a variety of access policies in use in the College Archives depending on the collection.
 If you would like to transfer materials to the archives but have concerns about information you think should be redacted, closed for a certain period of time, or restricted to certain audiences (for example, only viewable by college staff), contact the College Archives.

 For questions about purging digital records, digital information records security, or digital storage contact ITS at firstname.lastname@example.org

 For questions about transferring materials to the College Archives contact: email@example.com or 610-328-8496.
 Please complete, print out, and sign this Records Transfer Receipt form [PDF], and send it along with your records to the College Archives

 Print Services provides a shredding service for the College.
-If you would like further information, please contact Tarsia Duff, Print Services, 610-328-7786 or email@example.com.
+If you would like further information, please contact Print Services, 610-328-7786 or firstname.lastname@example.org.

 Keep an eye out for training sessions to be held periodically at the college.
-You can read through the sides for past training session.
+You can read through the slides for past training session.